slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"We’re even wrong about which mistakes we’re making."
 -- Carl Winfeld*

-> *"All men make mistakes, but a good man yields when he knows his course is wrong, and repairs the evil.
-The only crime is pride."
--- Sophocles*

-> *"If something fails where you thought it would fail, that is not a failure." (...)
-"When crisis and disaster strike, don’t waste them.
-No problems, no progress."
--- Kevin Kelly*

 > *"Calling it an experiment gives you permission to fail."
 -- A.J.
 Jacobs*

 > *"It’s not the load that breaks you down, it’s the way you carry it."
 -- Lou Holtz*

-> *"There is no failure, only feedback." (...)
-"Most of our suffering comes from avoidance."
--- Naval Ravikant*

 > *"There are only two kinds of people who fail: those who listen to nobody... and those who listen to everybody."
 -- Thomas Beshere, Jr.*